htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     *condor_preen* considers invalid files to find in the ``$(LOG)`` directory.
 There is no default value.

+:macro-def:`MAX_CHECKPOINT_CLEANUP_PROCS`
+    If a checkpoint clean-up plug-in fails when the *condor_schedd* (indirectly) invokes it after a job exits the queue, the next run of *condor_preen* will retry it.  *condor_preen* assumes that the clean-up process is relatively light-weight and starts more than one if more than one job failed to clean up.
+This macro limits the number of simultaneous clean-up processes.

 condor_collector Configuration File Entries
 --------------------------------------------